skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 they gimmie other duties.
 These days I stay in town and make rope.
 And right now, they don't need no more rope, so it looks like the Queen's willing to feed me just for sitting around all day doin' nothing.
-Thats agreeable enough to me."
+That's agreeable enough to me."

 They all drink on this point.

 Thu'fir then asks, "So are these the same sort of helmets that are worn by the Queen's special guards?"

-The man shruggs, "I wouldn't know, I've never tried one of those on.
+The man shrugs, "I wouldn't know, I've never tried one of those on.
 They LOOK different, though.
 Our mining caps just cover the tops of our heads and come down to our cheekbones.
 They look more or less like regular mining caps except they are too long, and cover the eyes.
 Most